tempodb/tempodb-node-js/README.markdown

 ### Returns

-An object containing the series information, the accumulated time series data for each point of each series (any series not having data at a particular timestamp will be omitted from that timestamp), and a summary of statistics for the specified time period.
+An object containing the series information, and the accumulated time series data for each point of each series.

   {
 		"data":[